TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: get([block[, timeout]])

-      Remove and return an item from the queue.
+      Remove and return an item kutoka the queue.
 If optional args *block* is ``True`` (the default) and *timeout* is ``None`` (the default), block if necessary until an item is available.
 If *timeout* is a positive number, it blocks at most *timeout* seconds and raises the :exc:`queue.Empty`